Project-Launch-Escape/unity-prototype/README.md

 # Unity Prototype

 ## About
-This project is a basic technical demonstration/prototype of some of the Project Launch Escape functionality in Unity 6 with DOTS.
+This project is a basic technical demonstration/prototype of some of the Project Launch Escape functionality in Unity 6 with DOTS (6000.0.3f1).

 ## Scope
 - some form of LOD terrain rendering